johannesjo/super-productivity/README.md

 And much more!

 ## Web Version
-Check out the [web-version](http://super-productivity.com) to get a quick idea of the app.
-But keep in mind it is more limited (no Jira integration, time tracking only works if the app is open).
+Check out the [web-version](http://super-productivity.com).
+It is a little bit more limited (time tracking only works if the app is open and idle time tracking is disabled).

+If you want the Jira Integration to work you have also to download and install the [Super Productivity Chrome Extension](https://chrome.google.com/webstore/detail/super-productivity/ljkbjodfmekklcoibdnhahlaalhihmlb).

 ## Downloads & Install
 ### Linux